 Price Spoofing – JPMorgan: Plaintiffs are suing JPMorgan Chase specifically for rigging metals prices in the futures markets, but their suit is currently "stayed."
 The Justice Department has asked the court to delay the civil proceedings while the bank remains under criminal investigation.

-The delay may frustrate some investors, but it definitely has a silver lining.
+The delay may frustrate some investors, but it has a silver lining.
 The evidence and results of the DOJ criminal prosecution will be very helpful to plaintiffs.

 Price Spoofing – Bank of America: This private suit follows BofA’s $25 million settlement with the Justice Department.